 To maintain a relationship with the victim advocate community, a Marshall University Forensic Science Center employee works with the local rape crisis center which provides sexual assault awareness and offers volunteer victim advocates in cases of sexual assault.

-As a part of this interaction with WV-FRIS, Marshall University Forensic Science Center personnel serve on the WV SANE Advisory Board.
-The MUFSC IT department participates in the SANE initiative by developing a website to provide information to victims and service providers as well as providing a web-based application to track and evaluate evidence from sexual assault kits from collection to evidence processing at the state crime lab.
+As a part of this interaction with WV FRIS, Marshall University Forensic Science Center personnel serve on the WV SANE Advisory Board.
+The MUFSC information technology department participates in the SANE initiative by developing a website to provide information to victims and service providers as well as providing a web-based application to track and evaluate evidence from sexual assault kits from collection to evidence processing at the state crime lab.

 As part of its support of the SANE agenda, the MUFSC also sponsored a SANE Training for 15 local nurses in May 2004.
 The 40-hour didactic training was geared towards the Registered Nurse.
 The training was designed to provide a comprehensive education program in the complete assessment, evaluation and treatment of the adult sexual assault survivor.
 The training met the requirements for 40 contact hours of continuing education for Registered Professional Nurses and met the educational guidelines of the International Association of Forensic Nurses (IAFN).